alex2006hw/alex2006hw-dev.github.io/blog/contents/articles/grow/index.md

 # Honesty sharing

-I believe that I can better grow through honesty and sharing.
-In other words, growing socially in a responsible manner through my connect with others.
+I believe that I can better grow through honest sharing.
+I intend to grow my connections socially in a responsible manner.